Azure-Samples/genai-gateway-apim/README.md

-# Azure API Management (APIM) - Azure Open AI Sample
+# Azure API Management (APIM) - Azure OpenAI Sample

 This sample project demonstrates how to use Azure API Management and Azure OpenAI to create a simple chatbot.